TanvirApon/Lab_Management_System/README.md

 # Lab Management System

 The Lab Management System is a console-based application designed to maintain records and manage PCs in a lab.
 It allows users to store and retrieve information about each PC, including PC number, installed operating system, and status.
-The application provides functionalities such as adding, updating, and removing PCs, as well as displaying information about all the PCs in the lab.
+The application provides functionalities such as adding, updating, and removing PCs, as well as displaying information about all the PCs.

 ## Features